skyeL323/empirical-project/README.md

 Requirements:
-pip install pandas numpy matplotlib seaborn selenium webdriver-manager geopy requests beautifulsoup4
+pip install pandas numpy matplotlib seaborn selenium webdriver-manager geopy requests beautifulsoup4 contextility geopandas

 Instructions:
 1. See requirements for packages needed.
 2. Run test_strava.ipynb first, which includes data cleaning and visualisations of personal Strava data.
 Don't uncomment the save csvs as it will overwrite the csvs in the directory.
 3. Run web_scrape_parkrun.ipynb second, which includes web scraping of parkrun results from their website for women aged 20-24 in the South West.
 Don't uncomment the save csvs here either.
+The scrape might take some time to complete.
 4. See blog.txt for the url to the HackMD blog, which includes analysis of the graphs made in the two notebooks.
 If this is not suitable, there is also a PDF version of the blog in the project directory, called 'Run Forrest Run!'_ An Overkill Analysis of Personal Strava Data.pdf.
 5. If you would like to see the base code for much of the first notebook, see activities.csv in skye_strava_data or issy_strava_data, which lists all individual recorded activities.